jorgepz/FMTrusS/README.md

-# FMTS: a Force Method Truss Solver
+# FMTS: an UNDER-VALIDATION Force Method Truss Solver

 ## What is FMTS?